QED-DeveloperPortal/SDLC/ai-summary.md

 ***

 ## 📂 Expected content for a learner
-While the direct content of the files wasn't fully readable in the summary, the folder structure and description strongly suggest the documentation covers the following learning topics:
+While the detailed content of the files won't be fully readable in the summary, the folder structure and description strongly suggest that the documentation covers the following learning topics:

 * **SDLC phases and documentation:** The `docs` folder is likely the main area, containing detailed documentation for each stage of the SDLC (e.g., planning, requirements, design, implementation, testing, deployment).
 * **Standards and best practices:** The guide will detail the **required quality, security, and governance standards** that must be met for software within the department.